Create a repository¶

 https://<msr-url>with your MKE credentials.

-Select Repositories from the left navigation pane and click New repository on the upper right corner of the Repositories page.
+Select Repositories from the left-side navigation panel and click New repository on the upper right corner of the Repositories page.

 Select your namespace and enter a name for your repository (upper case letters and some special characters not accepted).
 You can optionally add a description.